-- I love the flavor and texture of this shepherd’s pie recipe.
-The filling is flavorful, succulent and hearty while the sweet potato topping is creamy and rich.
+- I love the flavor and texture of this sweet potato shepherd’s pie recipe.
+The filling is flavorful, succulent and hearty while the mashed sweet potatoes add a creamy and rich texture to top it off.

 - All of the ingredients are very affordable.
-Grassfed ground beef is one of the cheaper quality meats that you can buy that is not only filling but also contains beneficial CLA and omega-3s.
+Ground beef is one of the cheaper meats that you can buy that is also filling!
+Bonus!

 - It’s packed with veggies like onions, carrots, peas and sweet potatoes as well as protein so it makes for a complete meal.